tvbuddy-net/behave-django/README.rst

 Version Support
 ---------------

-behave-django supports all newer Django versions and their supported Python versions.
-Specifically, our tests cover Django 1.8, 1.10, 1.11 on Python 2.7, 3.4 and above.
+behave-django is tested against the officially supported combinations of Python and Django (Django 1.8, 1.9, 1.10, 1.11 on Python 2.7, 3.3, 3.4, 3.5,
+3.6, excluding the aged Python 3.2).

 The version of `behave`_ is independent from our integration.